 It’s easy to go by the apparent and think of all the evil in the world and the evil that we have experienced.
-It’s easy to describe this year in the narrative of a pandemic and of the lockdowns and difficulties we faced.
+It’s easy to describe this year in the narrative of difficulties we faced.
 It’s easy to think about the one friend that betrayed you, so much more than the hundred that didn’t.
 It’s the human tendency.

 I pray that we will be reminded today that our lives look more like the grace of God than the evil of the devil.
 You might have a broken bone, but think of the number of bones that aren’t broken, and of the incredible grace that is keeping you walking even with a broken bone.

 The truth, friends, is that we live in a broken world.
 There is pain and suffering and injustice.
 We live surrounded by the fruit of humanity’s sin.
 But that’s one part of the story.
 We live in a broken world, but if there’s anything that has given us life and hope, it’s not the leniency in destruction of the broken evil world, it’s the intervening grace of our God.

 I still believe that it is the grace of God that takes what the enemy means for evil and turns it for our good.
 The tendency is to think more about the taste of the food than the plate that holds it all together.
 When last did you deeply think about the constantness and graciousness of God to you?
 When last did you look beyond to truly see?

 When last were you overwhelmingly grateful in deep recognition of God’s faithful grace.